openservicebrokerapi/servicebroker/spec.md

 ## Blocking Operations

-Service Brokers do not have to support concurrent requests that mutate the same resource.
-If a Service Broker receives a request that it is not able to process due to other activity being done on that resource then the Service Broker MUST reject the request with a HTTP `422 Unprocessable Entity` and a response body containing error code `"ConcurrencyError"` (see [Service Broker Errors](#service-broker-errors)).
+Service Brokers MAY choose the degree to which they support concurrent requests, ranging from not supporting them at all to only supporting them in selective situations.
+If a Service Broker receives a request that it is not able to process due a concurrency issue then the Service Broker MUST reject the request with a HTTP `422 Unprocessable Entity` and a response body containing error code `"ConcurrencyError"` (see [Service Broker Errors](#service-broker-errors)).
 The error response MAY include